Kenosha unrest shooting: Criminal charges

 Black was charged with two felony counts of intentionally giving a dangerous weapon to a minor, resulting in death, for supplying Rittenhouse with the rifle used to kill Rosenbaum and Huber.
 Bond was set at $2500.
 Black pleaded not guilty to the charges.
 In January 2022, as part of a plea deal in which prosecutors agreed to drop the two felony charges, Black pleaded no contest to contributing to the delinquency of a minor.

 Ziminski was charged with disorderly conduct-use of a dangerous weapon, obstructing an officer, and arson of property other than a building during the Kenosha unrest.
 He allegedly fired a shot in the air before Rittenhouse killed Rosenbaum.
-Ziminski pleaded not guilty to the charges His trial, scheduled for January 2022, was postponed after he allegedly threatened a witness.
+Ziminski pleaded not guilty to the charges.
+His trial, scheduled for January 2022, was postponed after he allegedly threatened a witness.
 In September 2022, while out on bail, Ziminski and his wife Kelly were both charged with several felonies for allegedly attempting to rob a Kenosha man at knifepoint in August.
+In 2023, the Ziminskis pled guilty to burglary and robbery with threat of force in exchange for dismissal of other charges related to the robbery and in Joshua's case all charges related to the 2020 arrest were also dismissed.
+In August, Joshua was sentenced to 3 years in prison and Kelly to 20 months in prison.